 Mr. Keeler also has transactional experience, including providing counsel, drafting and negotiating various legal documents for individual and business clients relating to real estate and business transactions (e.g. commercial and residential leases, real estate and asset purchase agreements, land contracts, guarantees, non-disclosure & confidentiality agreements, promissory notes, mortgages, security agreements, deeds, settlement agreements and amendments).
 Mr. Keeler advises clients on corporate governance, customer notices, and regulatory compliance.
 Mr. Keeler also advises clients regarding and prosecuting trademarks before the USPTO.

 Mr. Keeler earned his Juris Doctor from the Indiana University School of Law in Indianapolis in May 2011.
 In law school, Mr. Keeler was a Student Note Editor for the Indiana International and Comparative Law Review.
 Mr. Keeler's note was selected for publication in Volume 21, Issue No. 2 of the law review, and titled Is a Jury Composed of People Having Ordinary Skill in the Art?
 Reasons Why the United States Should Change Its Approach to the Obviousness Question in Patent Litigation.

 Mr. Keeler graduated from Clemson University in 2006, where he earned a B.S. in Mechanical Engineering.
-At Clemson, Mr. Keeler was a four year letterman on the varsity tennis team, and had a design internship with BMW in Greer, South Carolina.
+At Clemson, Mr. Keeler was a four year letterman on the varsity tennis team and served as Captain, and he had a design internship with BMW in Greer, South Carolina.

 A lifelong Fishers resident, Mr. Keeler graduated from Hamilton Southeastern High School in 2002.
 In high school, he was a four year letterman on the varsity tennis and varsity hockey teams.